lkorinek/mlops-project/reports/README.md

 >
 > Answer:

-s204118 spent 43 dkk with most going towards VM testing.
+s204118 spent 43 dkk with most going towards VM testing. s246710 used around 2 USD with most spend on Cloud storage, Artifact registry and Vertex AI.
+We used just CPU which did not cost much.

 ### Question 28